digitalocean/navigators-guide/book/02-scale/ch05-config-mgmt.md

 **IP source affinity** directs all requests from the same IP address to the same backend.
 This isn't the best choice in situations where your users may connect from behind a router using NAT, because they will all have the same IP address.

 The **load balancer session** and **application session** options are similar.
 They both configure the load balancer to look at the IP header information to determine which backend to send requests to.
-You can adjust that further by implementing a stick-table. <!-- TODO(@hazel-nut) this doesn't explain the difference between IP source affinity and these session options well, and it assumes the reader knows what a stick-table is -->
+Unlike the IP source affinity method, users behind a NAT would be identified as individual users.
+You can adjust that further by implementing a stick-table on HAProxy load balancers which can be used to configure user identification based on multiple different data points.

 **File system replication** replicates the path in your file system where the sessions are stored, giving all of the backends access to all sessions.
 One key aspect to consider is the speed at which the replication takes place.
 Depending on the method, even a moderate amount of lag betwee the backend node with a large number of sessions to replicate can cause issues for end users.